rossedward-arch/ml-generative-energy-design/learning_roadmap/01__foundation/02_progress_log.md

   * Re-attempt challenging list-based exercises to reinforce understanding (Struggled for an hour with the 'Coin Flip Streak' problem because of an `or` operator precedence bug, due to 'short-circuiting, always 100% or 0%.)
   * Read Chapter 7 on Dictionaries to understand how key-value data structures can be combined with lists
   * Create a small mini-project that uses both lists and loops, such as managing sensor data or simulation results over time.

+---

+### 📆 12/07/2025 | 🎯 100 Days of Code – Days 1–5 (Angela Yu, Udemy)

+**What I did**
+* Startedd the **100 Days of Code: The Complete Python to Pro Bootcamp** to gain structured, project based practice.
+* Completed **Days 1-5**, which covered:
+    * Day 1: Printing, String manipulation, debugging basics, and `input()` usage
+    * Day 2: Variables, data types, and simple mathematical operations
+    * Day 3: Control flow with `if`, `else`, `elif`; logical operators; nested conditionals
+    * Day 4: Randomization and Python lists
+    * Day 5: Python loops (`for`, `while`).

+* Built small, projects for each day, including:
+   * Band Name Generrator
+   * A Tip Calculator
+   * A simple Treasure Map Game
+   * A Rock, Paper, Scissor game
+   * Password Generator (with random character selection and user input for complexity

+ **Reflections & Insights:**
+* The bite sized projects help reinforce understanding of core python syntax and logic building skills in a practical context
+* The course was designed easier for repitiion and gave a greater sense of progression compared to *Automate the Boring Stuff*
+* The practice helped me understand **when to use different list operations, control flow logic, and basic user interaction** — useful for simulation input handling.
+* Practicing both input() styles — input() vs input("Question") — highlighted how clarity for the user matters when building tools others might use (e.g. simulation UI prompts).

+**Challenges:**
+* Found it tricky to design the **password generator logic** — especially determining when to use nested loops and how to shuffle characters for randomness.
+* Questioned the best style for user prompts: whether to use input() on its own (*Automate the Boring Stuff*) or input("Enter your password length: ") (*100 Days of Code*) — the latter improves clarity and is better for real-world use, but can clutter code during testing.
+* Occasionally got confused about **loop ranges and indexing**, especially when combining multiple lists of characters.

+**How I Adddressed It:**
+* Simplfied the password generator to print letters, symbols then numbers in a string.
+Then went back, changed string it to an empty list and `apended.(random.choice(letter/symbol/number))`.
+Then `random.shuffle` the list and used the `for` loop to turn the list back into a string.
+* Settled on always using input("Prompt") with clear labels as a personal best practice

+**Next Stage**
+* Read Chapter 7 Dictionaries and Structuring Data
+* Continue with Days 6–10, which include Python functions and built-in modules — both highly relevant to structuring energy simulation code. (will supplement Chapter 2, 3, 4, 6 & 7 from *Automate the Boring Stuff*)